jamietre/iter8/README.md

 //}
 ```

-### Aggregation and transformation methods
+### Transformation methods

 These methods return a new sequence based on some transformation of the original one.
+These include aggregation, traversal, and set operations.

 #### groupBy(group)